staticintlucas/keyset-rs/tests/fonts/README.md

 # Demo fonts

-The demo fonts [demo.ttf] and [demo.ttx] are copied from [RazrFalcon/ttf-parser] for testing purposes.
+The demo font files [demo.ttf] and [demo.ttx] are adapted from the demo fonts found in [RazrFalcon/ttf-parser].
+Additional metadata has been added for testing purposes.

-The original licences are included in the [LICENCE-APACHE] and [LICENCE-MIT] files.
+The original licences are included in the files [LICENSE-APACHE] and [LICENSE-MIT].

 [demo.ttf]: demo.ttf
 [demo.ttx]: demo.ttx
 [RazrFalcon/ttf-parser]: https://github.com/RazrFalcon/ttf-parser

-[LICENCE-APACHE]: LICENCE-APACHE
+[LICENSE-APACHE]: LICENSE-APACHE
-[LICENCE-MIT]: LICENCE-MIT
+[LICENSE-MIT]: LICENSE-MIT